End of Life Law for Clinicians (ELLC)

 About

-End of Life Law for Clinicians (ELLC) is a free training program for paramedics and other health professionals about the law relating to end-of-life decision-making.
-It seeks to improve paramedics’ knowledge and awareness of the law at end of life, and support their practice.
+End of Life Law for Clinicians (ELLC) is a free online training program for paramedics and other health professionals (and health professional students) about Australian law on end of life decision-making.
+Knowing end of life law can help you manage legal issues in practice, and deliver optimal end of life, palliative and aged care.
 ELLC is funded by the Australian Government Department of Health.

-ELLC comprises 11 free online training modules, totalling 8.5 hours.
+ELLC comprises 13 free online training modules, totalling 11 hours.
+Modules include:

-• The role of law in end-of-life care
+• Allied health professionals and the role of law in end of life care

 • Capacity and consent to medical treatment